MFserver/cryptsetup-helper-mfserver/README.md

 ## Usage

-    cryptmount /dev/sdxX name-of-disk
+    cryptmount sdxX

-Mounts `/dev/sdxX` on `/run/media/$USER/name-of-disk`.
-Will prompt you for a password.
+Mounts `/dev/sdxX` on `/run/media/$USER/UUID-of-disk`.
+Also checks in `~/.cryptmount/keys/` for a keyfile correspondng to the UUID of `/dev/sdxX`, and if it exists, it'll use it to mount the disk.
+If there's no key, it'll prompt for a password, then ask if you want to automatically create a keyfile.

-    cryptumount name-of-disk
+    cryptumount sdxX

-Unmounts `/run/media/$USER/name-of-disk`.
+Unmounts `/run/media/$USER/UUID-of-disk`.

-## Todo
+## Pro tip

-- Look in a specified folder for keyfiles with the same name as the disk at mount
+You can have the keyfile folder synchronized between your computers, and you'll basically never have to worry about a password again.